 Cosmetic services have gained a lot of popularity over the last several years.
-In the United States alone, more than $13.5 billion was spent on cosmetic procedures last year.
+In the United States alone, more than $16.5 billion was spent on cosmetic procedures in 2018.
 Turning on the television or scrolling through your Facebook newsfeed, it’s not uncommon to see celebrities promoting the next best thing.
 With each service, cream, or tool promising to be a miracle worker, it can be hard to sort through the best options for looking and feeling your best.

 In my plastic and reconstructive surgery experience, the most common cosmetic anxieties my team sees are typically concerns regarding fine lines and wrinkles, facial spider veins, brown “age spots,” unwanted hair and the like.
 And it’s not just women who have these cosmetic concerns either.
 In fact, men accounted for 1.3 million total cosmetic procedures last year.

 Today, many of my colleagues in this field (myself included) are treating these types of conditions with one of two tools that you might not be familiar with.
 The first is a laser, and the second is known as Intense Pulsed Light, often abbreviated IPL.

 IPL and laser services are similar in some respects, but physicians may choose to recommend one service over another.
 This decision is based on a number of factors including the type of condition you want to treat, your skin type, and even your lifestyle.